thorgriffs/readme-generator/output/README.md

 # README Generator
 ## Description
-This is my homework assignment
+This is a homework assignment
 ## Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)